Stephen Norton

 PhD Project:

 This project appealed because it allowed me to persue my interest in biomedical science, as well as involve more biophysical techniques.
-There may also be scope to include some theoretical chemistry in the project with molecular dynamics simulations.
+There has also been opportunity to include geometrical calculations, in fluid dynamics fields, while trying to understand the effect of flow on lipid vesicles.

-I'm currently the SSLC rep for my MOAC cohort, and I've started a squash club for MOAC and SysBio students (link to facebook group).
+I have been the Secretary of the MOAC SSLC, and at a different time, my year's representative to them.
+I've started a squash club for MOAC and SysBio students (link to facebook group).

 MOAC Mini-Projects: